 Interest-rate risk relating to the activities of Piguet Galland & Cie SA is managed independently by its Executive Board under the supervision of BCV Group.
 Each quarter, the interest-rate position for the entire Group is determined by the ALM-FM Department, in accordance with the approach used by the parent company.
-It is then presented to the ALCO, the Executive Board, and the Board of Directors.
-At 31 December 2022, in terms of sensitivity, the parent company's IRRBB accounted for 98% of the Group's IRRBB exposure.
+It is then presented to the ALCO, the Executive Board, and the Audit & Risk Committee; it is also presented to the Board of Directors every six months.
+At 30 June 2024, in terms of sensitivity, the parent company's IRRBB accounted for 98% of the Group's IRRBB exposure.